Atlanta police chief resigns after cops kill a Black man at a drive-through.

-Atlanta’s police chief has resigned less than 24 hours after an officer shot and killed a Black man as he ran away at a fast-food drive-through.
+Atlanta’s police chief has resigned less than 24 hours after a cop shot and killed a Black man as he ran away from police at a fast-food drive-through.
 Erika Shields will remain with the city “in a role to be determined,” Mayor Keisha Lance Bottoms announced Saturday.

 Bottoms said she had ordered that the officer who shot his gun be fired.
 Another officer has been placed on administrative duty.